Students Right to Know Policy

-The following information items are considered public information and may be included in appropriate college directories and publications or otherwise disclosed by designated staff members unless a student files a written request with the office of Registration & Records during the first 10 days of a given semester.
+The following information items are considered public information and may be included in appropriate college directories and publications or otherwise disclosed by designated staff members unless a student files a written request with the Office of Registration & Records during the first 10 days of a given semester.
 Those items include the student's name, major field of study, dates of attendance, permanent phone number, local phone number, permanent address, local address, previous schools attended, nature of any degrees granted and dates conferred, student classification, photograph, height and weight of athletic team members, participation in officially recognized activities, honors and awards earned, and student e-mail addresses.
-These items will be used as the Area's Directory Information.
-Appropriate information may also be disclosed in cases of health or safety emergency.
+These items will be used as the area's directory information.
+Appropriate information may also be disclosed in cases of health or safety emergencies.

 Protecting the privacy of your personal information is important to us at MPCC.
 We respect your right to privacy and recognize our obligation to keep information about you secure and confidential.
 We do not sell or share information about you with outside marketers.

 This notice uses the term “Nonpublic personal information.”
 This means personal information about you which identifies you, and that is not available from public sources.

 - MPCC will collect nonpublic personal information about you from the following sources:

 - Information we receive from you on loan applications, promissory notes, MPCC account applications, correspondence, communications, and other forms

 - Information about your transactions with us or others with respect to your student loan from parties such as your lender(s) and the U.S. Department of Education and their agents

 - Information received from schools you attend or formally attended, or to which you have applied for admission, and